Baboe/VintedSniper/README.md

 3. **Initial Configuration**

    The application can be configured through the Web UI after starting.
-However, you can also change the Web UI port in the
-   `configuration_values.py` file directly.
+The Web UI binds to the port specified by the `PORT` environment variable (default `8000`, configurable in `configuration_values.py`).

 4. **Run the application**